British Car Brands

 MK Logo

-At first, this manufacturer made suspensions and parts for Locost chassis and then created its own roadster (in 2000).
-It received the name Indy.
+This manufacturer initially made suspensions and parts for Locost chassis and then created its roadster (in 2000), which received the name Indy.

 Other Brands

-There is another category of British car brands.
-It includes limited edition, special purpose, and locally distributed models.
+Another category of British car brands includes limited edition, special purpose, and locally distributed models.
 It also includes small or failed manufacturers that have become part of other companies.

 Vauxhall